markus-wa/cq/README.md

 # cq (Clojure Query)

-Command-line Data Processor for JSON (and soon more data formats).
+Command-line Data Processor for JSON, EDN and other data formats.

 Like Clojure's [threading macros](https://clojure.org/guides/threading_macros), but on the command line!